Daugavpils: History

-From 1784 onwards the city had a large and active Jewish population among them a number of prominent figures.
+From 1784 onwards, the city had a large and active Jewish population, among them a number of prominent figures.
 According to the Russian census of 1897, out of a total population of 69,700, Jews numbered 32,400 (ca. 44% percent).

+The construction of the Daugavpils fortress began in 1810 and was completed in 1878.
+The new centre of the city was built southeast of the fortress in the 19th century according to the project endorsed in St. Petersburg in 1826.
+The city was located on the Saint Petersburg-Warsaw railway line, to which it was connected in 1860.
 As part of the Russian Empire, the city was called Dvinsk from 1893 to 1920.

+During the Lithuanian Independence Wars, there were Lithuanian attempts to take Daugavpils (Dvinsk) due to a Lithuanian minority living there and the city’s importance as a rail and road junction.
+However, Lithuania never made a full-scale military campaign to annex the city or directly control it.
 The newly independent Latvian state renamed it Daugavpils in 1920.
 Latvians, Poles and Soviet troops fought the Battle of Daugavpils in the area from 1919 to 1920.

-Daugavpils and the whole of Latvia was under the Soviet Union rule between 1940–41 and 1944–1991.
-Nazi Brandenbergers led the German attack against the town in 1941, speaking Russian and wearing Soviet uniforms, and Germany occupied it between 1941 and 1944.
+Daugavpils and the whole of Latvia was under Soviet rule between 1940–41 and 1944–1991.
+Nazi Brandenburgers led the German attack against the town in 1941, speaking Russian and wearing Soviet uniforms, and Germany occupied it between 1941 and 1944.
 The Nazis established the Daugavpils Ghetto where the town's Jews were forced to live.
 Most were murdered.
 During the Cold War the Lociki air-base operated 12 km northeast of Daugavpils itself.
 In the late Soviet era, there was a proposal to build a hydroelectric power station on the Daugava river that was successfully opposed by the nascent environmental movement in Latvia.

 On 16 April 2010 an assassin shot vice-mayor Grigorijs Ņemcovs in the center of the city.
 He died almost immediately and the crime remains unsolved.